Resources

 AI Tools

 I ran a hands-on workshop for economists at UCSD on Claude Cowork + Code.
-The session covered how these tools fit into an economics research workflow: reading and editing LaTeX drafts, writing and running Stata, R, and Python code, and working with project files, with live examples.
+The session covered using AI tools in economics research: writing and editing Stata, R, and Python, integrating results into Overleaf, and keeping projects and replications organized, with live examples.
 Slides and the workshop thread:

 Workshop slides (PDF) · workshop thread on X